onivim/oni/PLAN.md

 - Add language server status bar item (separate WI?)
 - Add git branch status bar item (separate WI?)

-- Add click handlers for status bar items
 - Use same font for status line as for UI

+- Test on OSX, Linux

 - Debug timing issue where sometimes the status bar does not load immediately
+    - Reproduces even without a file
+    - Seems to reproduce if hitting "refresh" in dev tools
+    - Would be interesting to see what events are occurring

-    - General plugin issue, if file is opened directly
+- Debug issue where opening a file directly does not load